nuuuwan/news_lk3_data/README.md

 On August 13, the Cabinet of Ministers granted approval for the National Water Supply and Drainage Board (NWSDB) to reduce the water tariffs based on the tariff formula.

 Accordingly, the water tariff of domestic users has been reduced by 7%, government hospitals by 4.5%, schools and religious places of worship by 6.3%.

+Gazette on Revised Water Tariffs (English) by Adaderana Online on Scribd

 ◼️